JOIN THE CLAIM

 WHAT ARE WE DOING?

-Harcus Parker is pursuing claims for damages for Home REIT investors who have suffered losses.
-We propose to bring the claims on a fully contingent (“no win, no fee”) basis, such that we would only be remunerated if the claims are successful.
+We are acting on a fully contingent (“no win, no fee”) basis, such that we would only be remunerated if the claims are successful.

 WHO IS ELIGIBLE?